shogowada/scala-json-rpc/README.md

 // Use the API.
 // When you invoke an API method,
 //     1.
-It will create a JSON-RPC request.
+It creates a JSON-RPC request.
 //     2.
-It will serialize the request into JSON using JsonSerializer.
+It serializes the request into JSON using JsonSerializer.
 //     3.
-It will send the JSON to server using JsonSender.
+It sends the JSON to server using JsonSender.
 //     4.
-It will receive the response JSON via Future[Option[String]] returned from the JsonSender.
+It receives the response JSON via Future[Option[String]] returned from the JsonSender.
 //     5.
-It will deserialize the response JSON into JSON-RPC response.
+It deserializes the response JSON into JSON-RPC response using JsonSerializer.
 //     6.
-It will complete the Future returned by the API method with result of the JSON-RPC response. val futureResult: Future[Int] = calculatorApi.add(1, 2) futureResult.onComplete {
+It completes the Future returned by the API method with result of the JSON-RPC response. val futureResult: Future[Int] = calculatorApi.add(1, 2) futureResult.onComplete {
   case Success(result) => // ...
 Do something with the result.